Skip to Main Content

 If you use a belly band or vellum inner envelope, a wax seal is a great and personalized way to hold the suite together.
 Use a design with a couples monogram for extra personalization.

-What Should Not Be Included in a Wedding Invitation Suite?
+What Shouldn't Be Included In a Wedding Invitation Suite?